 The Sea Inside (2004)

-Paolo Sorrentino’s mafia thriller is the surprise big winner at this year’s Italian Oscars, while a Hollywood superstar is an odd honorary award recipient.
+Paolo Sorrentino’s mafia thriller was the surprise big winner at this year’s Italian Oscars, while a Hollywood superstar was an odd choice for the honorary award.

 Javier Bardem is an inadequate lead in Alejandro Amenábar’s pro-euthanasia melodrama The Sea Inside.
-The supporting cast, however, is first-rate.
+But the supporting cast is first-rate.

-The British Academy Awards’ Oscar-focused new deadline rules have unintended - and ironically counterproductive - consequences.
+The British Academy Awards’ Oscar-focused new submission deadline rules have had unintended and ironically counterproductive consequences.

 Mean Girls quotes have earned Tina Fey an unexpected Writers Guild Awards nomination, while animated + non-English-language movies again bypassed.

 A superlative Hilary Swank can’t beat the odds against Clint Eastwood’s cliché-ridden boxing + surrogate father-daughter melo Million Dollar Baby.

 Culture clash movies have dominated this year’s European Film Awards, while Pedro Almodóvar was the biggest loser and Liv Ullmann got the longest standing ovation.